 Costa Rica ranks high on our bucket list for hundreds of reasons: the rainforests, prime surfing, active volcanoes, and unspoiled beaches, to name just a few.
 Plus, the all-inclusive options can go head to head with any in the Caribbean.
 So put away the wallet, and make your base one of these standout resorts on your next trip down.

-Twenty years ago, two Washington expats left Seattle to open this five-cabin hideaway, in the remote Drake Bay area on the Osa Peninsula.
-Today, it's one of the best--albeit simple--all-inclusive stays in southwestern Costa Rica, with a kitchen serving mostly organic meals (the hotel maintains its own garden), and unspoiled nature for miles.
+Two Washington expats left Seattle to open this five-cabin hideaway in the remote Drake Bay area on the Osa Peninsula.
+Today, it's one of the best—albeit simple—all-inclusive stays in southwestern Costa Rica, with a kitchen serving mostly organic meals (the hotel maintains its own garden), and unspoiled nature for miles.
 The five stilted cabins all have views of the Pacific Ocean and Corcovado National Park, but the Heliconia is the winner, thanks to its close proximity to the shore (some guest have spotted whales breeching from the private deck).

-Just under an hour from San Jose, this mega resort pulls out all the all-inclusive stops: the buffets are all- you-can-eat and bars all-you-can-imbibe, down to the Johnny Walker Red and Botran Oro rum, and the activities list reads like something you’d find on a luxury cruise.
-Go kayaking, zip-lining, hiking, paddleboarding...even karaoking.
+Just under an hour from San Jose, this mega resort pulls out all the all-inclusive stops: the buffets are all-you-can-eat, the bars are all-you-can-imbibe, (down to the Johnny Walker Red and Botran Oro rum), and the activities list reads like something you’d find on a luxury cruise.
+Go kayaking, zip-lining, hiking, paddle-boarding....or even karaoke.
 Bonus for parents: there's a Kids Paradise club and Teens Club that includes pool tables and mocktails.

 Dreams Las Mareas, Guanacaste

-Top-shelf liquor, a fully-stocked en-suite mini bar, and a friendly staff waiting to refill your piña colada before you even have to ask: this isn’t just “all-inclusive,” it’s “Unlimited Luxury,” as Dreams calls it.
-The rooms here have terraces (with hot tubs) that look out onto the ocean and a private beach; there's a full-service spa and 2 gorgeous swimming pools; the activities include everything from cocktail mixing classes to salsa dancing lessons; and maid service is available, twice a day.
+Top-shelf liquor, a fully-stocked en-suite mini bar, and a friendly staff waiting to refill your piña colada before you even have to ask: Las Mareas isn’t just “all-inclusive,” it’s “Unlimited Luxury,” as Dreams calls it.
+The rooms here have terraces (with hot tubs) that look out onto the ocean and a private beach; there's a full-service spa and 2 gorgeous swimming pools; the activities include everything from cocktail mixing classes to salsa dancing lessons; and maid service is available twice a day.

 Westin Golf Resort & Spa, Playa Conchal

 Golfers will love this resort paradise on 2,400 beachfront acres with an 18-hole course designed by Robert Trent Jones.
-Even if you don't like to hit the greens, there's tons to keep you entertained: go for a dip multiple dreamy pools, explore the area on a loaner bike, play beach volleyball, or go on a snorkeling expedition.
-When you've had your fill of activities, head to one of the eleven on-site restaurants, including our favorite, the Asian-inspired Bamboo.
+Even if you don't like to hit the greens, there's tons to keep you entertained: go for a dip in multiple dreamy pools, explore the area on a loaner bike, play beach volleyball, or go on a snorkeling expedition.
+When you've had your fill of activities, head to one of the 11 on-site restaurants including our favorite, the Asian-inspired Bamboo.